MARCELLALOPESA/MARCELLALOPESA/README.md

 - 🌱 I’m currently learning platform
 - 💞️ I’m looking to collaborate on schol
 - 📫 How to reach me from email
-- 😄 Pronouns: she/wer
+- 😄 Pronouns: she
-- ⚡ Fun fact: im my futebol
+- ⚡ Fun fact: im love futebol

 <!---
 MARCELLALOPESA/MARCELLALOPESA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.